GenesysCloudBlueprints/ani-blacklist/blueprint/index.md

 1. Navigate to **Admin** > **Integrations** > **Integrations** and install the **Genesys Cloud Data Actions** integration.
 For more information, see [About the data actions integrations](https://help.mypurecloud.com/?p=209478 "Opens the About the data actions integrations article") in the Genesys Cloud Resource Center.

-2. Enter a name for the Genesys Cloud data action, such as Update Genesys Cloud User Presence in this blueprint solution.
+2. Enter a name for the Genesys Cloud data action, such as "Disconnect Interaction" in this blueprint solution.

 3. On the **Configuration** tab, click **Credentials** and then click **Configure**.

-4. Enter the client ID and client secret that you saved for the Presence Public API (OAuth Client 1).
+4. Enter the client ID and client secret that you saved for the Public API (OAuth Client 1).
 Click **OK** and save the data action.

-5. Navigate to the Integrations page and set the presence data action integration to **Active**.
+5. Navigate to the Integrations page and set the data action integration to **Active**.

    ![create data action](images/create-data-action.gif "create data action")

 ### Import the Genesys Cloud data actions

-1. Download the `Disconnect-Interaction.json` JSON file from the [ani-blacklist](https://github.com/GenesysCloudBlueprints/ani-blacklist/exports) GitHub repository.
+1. Download the `Disconnect-Interaction.json` JSON file from the [ani-blacklist](https://github.com/GenesysCloudBlueprints/ani-blacklist) GitHub repository.
 2. In Genesys Cloud, navigate to **Admin** > **Integrations** > **Actions** and click **Import**.
 3. Select the `Disconnect-Interaction.json` file and associate with "Disconnect Interaction" data action integration, which uses the Disconnect Interaction Public API OAuth client.
 4. click **Import Action**.